saikat-codes/js-calculator/Readme.md

 - Enter numbers and operators using the buttons.
 - View results instantly as you calculate.
-- Clear or reset calculations with the "C" button.
+- Clear or reset calculations with the "C" and "AC" button.

 ## Technologies Used